domcermak/normal_distribution/README.md

 potential_anomaly = 3.0
 unless interval.include? potential_anomaly
-    puts "#{ potential_anomaly } is in group of values with probability less then 5 %.
+    puts "#{ potential_anomaly } is in group of values with probability lower then 5 %.
 Therefore, it's an anomaly" end
 ```